mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``runOn``: Optional array of documents.
 List of server version and/or topology requirements for which the tests in this file can be run.
-If specified, these requirements override any top-level requirements in `runOn`_.
-Test runners MUST skip a test if its requirements are not met.
+If specified, these requirements are evaluated independently and in addition to any top-level `runOn`_ requirements.
+If no requirements in this array are met, the test runner MUST skip this test.

+  These requirements SHOULD be more restrictive than those specified in the top-level `runOn`_ requirements (if any).
+They SHOULD NOT be more permissive.
+  This is advised because both sets of requirements MUST be satisified in order for a test to be executed and more permissive requirements at the test-level could be taken out of context on their own.

   If set, the array should contain at least one document.
 The structure of each document is defined in `runOnRequirement`_.